dmalaspina/dmalaspina.github.io/index.md

-## David Cesar Malaspina, Ph.D.
+# David Cesar Malaspina, Ph.D.

 Hi!
 My name is David Cesar Malaspina, I'm a researcher in computational chemistry with focus on molecular simulations.
-Check out my [most recent publications](https://scholar.google.com/citations?user=Hd__uxUAAAAJ&hl=en)

 Now I'm starting my journey on data science and machine learning.